exercism/elm/concepts/phantom-types/about.md

 crazyStud = Distance -13.37
 ```

+`nonFractional` and `nonNegative` are the fields of a record that doesn't exist outside of types, so it's fitting to give them the type `()`, called the __unit type__, which holds no information beyond the fact that it is there.

-Note that all of these values are valid and will compile, we simply have a particular interest in `fourStuds`, because it is the only one that can be combined with the following function:
+Note that all of these values are valid and will compile, we simply have a stronger interest in `fourStuds`, because it is the only one that can be combined with the following function:

 ```elm
 combineLegoBlocks